 - Reliable valves

-Here are our favourites – tried and tested.
+Here are our favourite comfort camping mats – tried and tested.

 - Size: 183cm x 64cm (regular rectangle)

 - Packed size: 12cm x 23cm

 You may not have heard of this company, but their mats are fantastic…and fairly affordable.
 They also look like no mat you’ll have seen, especially the ultra lightweight ones made of holes!

 We’ve added it to our recommendations for hammock and bivvy camping.

 For comfort, the best choice from the Klymit range is the Static V Luxe.